 What are the risks?

-With the rise in popularity of social networking sites such as Facebook, YouTube, Friends Reunited and MySpace, there are increased avenues for fraudsters to operate.
+With the rise in popularity of social networking sites such as Facebook, YouTube and Twitter, there are increased avenues for fraudsters to operate.
 These sites work by building networks and communications between individuals.
 They encourage us to divulge greater amounts of personal information about ourselves than ever before, sharing information and photos online.

 These sites can be a lot of fun but at the same time there are some risks associated with placing information about yourself online.
 This information we post is increasingly being used illegally to obtain products and services without our knowledge.
 The more information you give about yourself, the more vulnerable you become to fraud.
 Problems include cyber stalking, bullying, identity theft and extortion.